clmay/school/assignments/08-assignment.md

 ```

 4. Choose most ambitious students by showing the student ID for those students
    enrolled in the most sections.
-Arrange the list by student ID
+Arrange the list by student ID.

 ```sql
 STUDENT_ID MOST_CLASSES